hknutzen/Netspoc/technical.markdown

 shows when a special topology is considered (Fig y).
 In so called cactus graphs, cycles have single nodes in common.
-When looking for paths in such graphs, it is helpful if loops sharing a single node are represented as different loops and not as a single one: Different loop distances help to find the fastes path to `zone1`.
+When looking for paths in such graphs, it is helpful if loops sharing a single node are represented as different loops and not summarized to one: Different loop distances help to find the fastes path to `zone1`.
 When Netspoc finds a loop connecting node (Fig. y, 16) different objects for loop and loop exit allow to keep the already found (green) loop and to establish the new (orange) loop with a distance closer to `zone1`.
-Without different objects, the green loop object would have been redirected to the orange loop.
+Without different objects, the green loop object would have been redirected to and included in the orange loop.

 {% include image.html src="./images/setpath_obj_cactus.png" description="Finding cactus loops." %}

+### Loop preparation

+Then, Netspoc iterates over all loop nodes.
+If a node references a nested loop in its loop variable, the reference is reset to the top level containing loop using the information from the redirect variable of the loop object.

+Finally, Netspoc clusters all cactus graph loops by adding a reference to the exit node of the whole cluster as `cluster_exit` to all loop objects of the cluster. *TODO:picture?*

+### Checking for proper pathrestrictions

+In cyclic graphs, several paths exists from a destination to a source.
+Per default, Netspoc finds all such paths and generates appropriate ACLs.
+To exclude paths, pathrestrictions can be defined.
+Pathrestrictions refer to 2 or more interfaces inside or at the borders of a cycle.
+Netspoc excludes paths including at least 2 of the interfaces specified in the pathrestriction from ACL generation.